stitchchaii/ResidentialEnergyCarbonEmissions-Thornton/README.md

 Has 2 main variables broken down into multiple variables.
 1. Main heating source: Main sources of energy for heating residential dwellings by province.
 2. Type of energy source used by household: Overall energy source for residential dwellings by province.
 Table 3.1a:
 10 variables but only one was used stated below.
 Type of dwelling: states the type of dwelling and amount of energy used by dwelling type in each province.

+# DATA-SPECIFIC INFORMATION FOR: CalgaryEnergyEmissions2019ByWard
+Shapefile that has the data from the 'For ArcGIS' sheet in the Calgary-Energy-Consumption2019 file joined to the shapefile of the Calgary wards.